SkelGames95/SkelGames95/README.md

 Trello | Calendar | Calendly | Miro | ReMarkable
 <br/><br/>

-⚡ Fun fact: The motto that inspires me the most belongs to the Anime World (Naruto):
+Fun fact: The motto that inspires me the most belongs to the Anime World (Naruto) ⚡
     <h4> "Massugu jibun no kotoba wa magenee.
-Ore no nindou da!" </h4>
+Ore no nindou da!" </h4> 🍃
-    "I'll never go back on my words!"
+    "I'll never go back on my words!" 👊🏻
 <br/>

 - Open for project collaborations, sharing ideas, and more.